google/nogotofail/docs/supported_attacks.md

   + [CRITICAL] Client is vulnerable to the server key substitution attack

 ##Data Handlers
-The available data handlers are available are:
+List of available data handlers and output log messages generated:
 + imapstarttlsstrip - Suppress STARTTLS in IMAP.
   Output log messages generated:
   + [CRITICAL] Cleartext traffic appears after STARTTLS is stripped
 + httpauthdetection - Detect authorization headers in HTTP requests.
   Output log messages generated:
   + [CRITICAL] Authorization header in request from client
-+ imagereplace - Replace responses with Content-Type of image/* with ./replace.png
++ imagereplace - Replace responses with Content-Type of image/* with ./replace.png.
-+ customrequest - Detect client specified regexs in requests
++ customrequest - Detect client specified regexs in requests.
 + weaktlsversiondetection - Detect versions of the TLS/SSL protocols that are known to be weak.
   Output log messages generated:
   + [CRITICAL] SSLv3 is used without support for TLS_FALLBACK_SCSV, or i.e. the POODLE vulnerability https://www.imperialviolet.org/2014/10/14/poodle.html